-225. Pursuant to Article 7(1), each accused is criminally responsible for his knowing participation in a system of ill-treatment which deported Bosnian Muslims to other countries or transferred them to parts of Bosnia and Herzegovina not claimed or controlled by Herceg-Bosna or the HVO (as described in this indictment), which amounted to or involved the commission of crimes charged in this indictment.
-Each accused acted as part of a plurality of persons which included himself and the other persons charged in this indictment, and knew of and intended to further the system.
-Each accused is criminally responsible for participating in this system, including as a co-perpetrator and/or indirect perpetrator.

-226. In addition or in the alternative, to the extent that an accused did not participate in one or both of the systems of ill-treatment described in Paragraphs 224-225, he is criminally responsible for substantially aiding and abetting those systems (or either of them) or persons who participated in them, pursuant to Article 7(1).
-Each accused acted with the knowledge that the acts performed or omitted would assist the commission of the crime or was aware of the substantial likelihood that his acts would assist the commission of the requisite state of mind and intent, and, to the extent required, other perpetrators, including those who committed the crime, acted with or shared the requisite state of mind.
+- 225. Pursuant to Article 7(1), each accused is criminally responsible for his knowing participation in a system of ill-treatment which deported Bosnian Muslims to other countries or transferred them to parts of Bosnia and Herzegovina not claimed or controlled by Herceg-Bosna or the HVO (as described in this indictment), which amounted to or involved the commission of crimes charged in this indictment.
+Each accused acted as part of a plurality of persons which included himself and the other persons charged in this indictment, and knew of and intended to further the system. - 226.
+In addition or in the alternative, to the extent that an accused did not participate (in the sense of membership) in one or both of the systems of ill-treatment described in Paragraphs 224-225, he is criminally responsible for substantially aiding and abetting one or more persons who were members or perpetrators of or participated in the joint criminal enterprises alleged in Paragraphs 224-225, or either of such enterprises, pursuant to Article 7(1).
+Each accused acted with the knowledge that the acts performed or omitted would assist the commission of the crime or was aware of the substantial likelihood that his acts would assist the commission of the crime.
+In aiding and abetting such crimes, each accused acted with the requisite state of mind and intent, and, to the extent required, other perpetrators, including those who committed the crime, acted with or shared the requisite state of mind.